-Group A/S, plus ACO Sp. z o.o. as well as the holding company itself, prepare their yearly statutory reports on a basis of natural years (January 1st to December 31st).
-The Corporate Social Responsibility report for 2023 is the sixth of a series of annual exercises of transparency on our vision to incorporate environmental, social and governance concerns into our strategy as well as its materialization on diverse projects of continuous improvement.
-This sustainability report has been prepared in accordance with the GRI Standards: Core option and will be annexed to the financial statements for ACO Nordic Group A/S for the 2023 exercise, covering the requirements of the Danish Financial Statements' Act, in terms of Corporate Social Responsibility reporting (section 99a) and gender equality (section 99b).
-Based on the work performed by Deloitte, our 2023 auditors, on the financial statements for ACO Nordic Group A/S for the same period, Deloitte conclude that the management commentary is in accordance with the requirements of the Danish Financial Statements Act.
-They did not identify any material misstatement of the management commentary.
-It will be possible to be downloaded from https://www.aco.dk/aco/aco-csr and other ACO Nordic websites.
+All the affiliates belonging to the ACO Nordic Group A/S, plus ACO Sp. z o.o. as well as the holding company itself, prepare their yearly statutory reports on a basis of natural years (January 1st to December 31st).
+The Corporate Social Responsibility report for 2024 is the seventh of a series of annual exercises of transparency on our vision to incorporate environmental, social and governance concerns into our strategy as well as its materialization on diverse projects of continuous improvement.

+This sustainability report has been prepared in accordance with the GRI Standards: Core option and will be annexed to the financial statements for ACO Nordic Group A/S for the 2024 exercise, covering the requirements of the Danish Financial Statements' Act, in terms of Corporate Social Responsibility reporting (section 99a) and gender equality (section 99b).
+Based on the work performed by Deloitte, our 2024 auditors, on the financial statements for ACO Nordic Group A/S for the same period, Deloitte conclude that the management commentary is in accordance with the requirements of the Danish Financial Statements Act.
+They did not iden